To keep your Surface looking and working great, clean the touchscreen and keyboard frequently, and keep your Surface covered when you're not using it.

 Incorrect: Tugging on cord to unplug

-- If you find any damage on any part of your Surface chargers cords, stop using the cord and contact us for support options.
+- If you find any damage on any part of your Surface charger cords, stop using the cord and contact us for support options.

-For more info about safely cleaning and caring for your Surface, see Safety and regulatory information.
+For more info about safely cleaning and caring for your Surface, see Safety information.